oracle-livelabs/oic/oic-gen3/common/provision-oic/provision.md

 ### Background

-If you just created a new Cloud account following the instructions in Getting Started, you must wait up to 30 minutes before you attempt to create an instance of Oracle Integration.
+If you just created a new Cloud account following the instructions in Getting Started, you must wait up to 30 minutes before you attempt to create an instance of Oracle Integration 3.
 (It could take anywhere between 10 and 30 minutes for a new user account to be fully provisioned) If you already have a Cloud account, you don't need to wait.
 Either way, make sure you've signed in to the Oracle Cloud as an Oracle Identity Cloud Service user before proceeding.

 ## Task 1: Create an Instance of Oracle Integration 3

-1. On the Oracle Cloud Get Started page, select the region in the upper right where you want to create your Oracle Integration instance.
+1. On the Oracle Cloud Get Started page, select the region in the upper right where you want to create your Oracle Integration 3 instance.
 Once created, instances are visible only in the region in which they were created.

 2. On the Oracle Cloud Get Started page, click the menu in the upper left corner to display the services you can provision.